Taro Logo

 Robinhood, Meta, Course Hero, PayPal

 I'm really sorry to hear that you're going through this - This is unfortunately a common scenario for software engineers at Meta.
-For some initial advice, I recommend going through this Q&A from another E4 at Meta about handling pressure well.
+For some initial advice, I recommend going through this Q&A from another E4 at Meta: "How does one effectively handle pressure especially when the stakes are high?"

 On top of the advice from that Q&A, I highly recommend talking to your manager (assuming you like them and have a good relationship).
 One of the big things about Meta is that work-life balance is almost always something you need to consciously work towards - It's not something that comes "for free" with your team.
 Here are the main things to do in that conversation: